jbalsamo/grading-agent/docs/GRADING_REPORT_FORMAT.md

 ## Usage

-The formatting agent automatically applies this structure when processing grading results.
-No manual formatting needed - just submit your grading data and receive a professionally formatted report.
+Within Grading Helper, the formatting agent automatically applies this structure when processing grading results.
+No manual formatting is needed—submit your grading data and the app returns a professionally formatted report.